 I learned the value of a great one-on-one meeting from my boss, Mel, when I took over a new division at Verizon Wireless.
 She had her assistant schedule a “pull-up,” on my calendar, so I thought we were in for a casual chat.
 She jumped in eagerly and inquired, “So, what’s on your list?”

 My list?
 I didn’t have a list, and asked her for hers to get a sense of the “pull-up” scene.

 Mel’s list was scratched in various colored ink and pencil … clearly she’d been keeping it all week.
-Apparently, she’d saved interrupting me on IM, phone calls and email by keeping a list of important, but less urgent topics and highlighting the decisions that required dialogue.
+Apparently, she’d saved interrupting me on instant messaging, phone calls and email by keeping a list of important, but less urgent topics and highlighting the decisions that required dialogue.
 I could have leaned over the desk and kissed her.

-From that moment on, I replicated the process with my direct report team, saving all of us from needless interruptions and ensuring we had quality-time for focused conversation.
+From that moment on, I replicated the process with my direct report team, saving all of us from needless interruptions and ensuring we had quality-time for a focused conversation.

 5 Proven Ways To Make Your One-On-Ones Meetings More Impactful